tomFlidr/ajax.js/README.md

 	// not required, possible values: JSON, JSONP, XML, HTML, TEXT,
 	// if not set, data are parsed/evaluated by HTTP header 'xml',
-	// not required, custom callback for success, data are automaticly evaluated or parsed by type param or HTTP header function (data, statusCode, xhr) {},
+	// not required, custom callback for success, data are automaticly
+	// evaluated or parsed by type param or HTTP header function (data, statusCode, xhr) {},
 	// not required, custom callback for error function (responseText, statusCode, xhr) {}
 );
 ```

-### Common static handlers syntax
+### Global handlers for each request syntax
 ```
 // not required - add function into queue called before each request type Ajax.onBeforeLoad(function (xhr) {